exomiser/Exomiser/manual/7/genomiser.md

 : Input of the HPO identifiers/terms.
 You can select them using the [HPO browser](http://compbio.charite.de/hpoweb).
 Input must be in array format.
 So it have to start and end with a square bracket.
 Terms are comma separated and delimited by single quotes.
 For example `['HP:0001156', 'HP:0001363', 'HP:0011304', 'HP:0010055']`

 frequencySources:
 : Here you can specify which variant frequency databases you want to use.
 You can add multiple databases using the same array format like the hpoIDs.
-Possible options are [`THOUSAND_GENOMES`](http://www.1000genomes.org), [`ESP_AFRICAN_AMERICAN`, `ESP_EUROPEAN_AMERICAN`, `ESP_ALL`](http://evs.gs.washington.edu/EVS/), [`EXAC_AFRICAN_INC_AFRICAN_AMERICAN`, `EXAC_AMERICAN`, `EXAC_SOUTH_ASIAN`, `EXAC_EAST_ASIAN`,`EXAC_FINNISH`, `EXAC_NON_FINNISH_EUROPEAN`,`EXAC_OTHER`](http://exac.broadinstitute.org/about)
+Possible options are [`THOUSAND_GENOMES`](http://www.1000genomes.org), [`ESP_AFRICAN_AMERICAN`, `ESP_EUROPEAN_AMERICAN`, `ESP_ALL`](http://evs.gs.washington.edu/EVS/), [`EXAC_AFRICAN_INC_AFRICAN_AMERICAN`, `EXAC_AMERICAN`, `EXAC_SOUTH_ASIAN`, `EXAC_EAST_ASIAN`,`EXAC_FINNISH`, `EXAC_NON_FINNISH_EUROPEAN`,`EXAC_OTHER`](http://exac.broadinstitute.org/about).
+We recommend to use all databases.

 pathogenicitySources:
 : Possible pathogenicitySources: `POLYPHEN`, `MUTATION_TASTER`, `SIFT`, `CADD`, `REMM`. `REMM` is trained on non-coding regulatory regions. **WARNING** if you enable `CADD`, ensure that you have downloaded and installed the `CADD` tabix files and updated their location in the application.properties.
 Exomiser will not run without this.
 An example is: `[POLYPHEN, MUTATION_TASTER, SIFT, REMM]`

 steps:
 : in this analysis section the different analysis steps are defined and are **important** the same ordering is used.
-We recomment the standard settings on genome wide analysis because of performance.
-But in generall all steps are option.
+We recommend the standard settings on genome wide analysis because of performance.
+But in general all steps are option.
 Steps must be defined in hash format.
 So this section has to start and to end with a square bracket.
 Steps are comma separated and written like *name: {options}*.
-See the [steps section](#steps-section) for more details.
+See the [steps section](#steps-section) for more details. **All steps are optional.** Uncomment them if you do not want them.

 ### Steps section

 intervalFilter:
-: {interval: 'chr10:123256200-123256300'}
+: Define an interval of interest.
+Only variants of this interval will be analyzed. **TODO Are multiple intervals possible?**  Example: `intervalFilter: {interval: 'chr10:123256200-123256300'}`

 geneIdFilter:
-: {geneIds: [12345, 34567, 98765]}
+: You can define [entrez-gene-ids](http://www.ncbi.nlm.nih.gov/gene/) for genes of interest.
+Only variants associated with these genes will be analyzed.
+Example: `geneIdFilter: {geneIds: [12345, 34567, 98765]}`

 hiPhivePrioritiser:
-: {}
+: **TODO describe this** Example `hiPhivePrioritiser: {}`

+priorityScoreFilter:
-#running the prioritiser followed by a priorityScoreFilter will remove genes
-#which are least likely to contribute to the phenotype defined in hpoIds, this will
-#dramatically reduce the time and memory required to analyse a genome.
-# 0.501 is a good compromise to select good phenotype matches and the best protein-protein interactions hits from hiPhive
-priorityScoreFilter: {priorityType: HIPHIVE_PRIORITY, minPriorityScore: 0.501},
+: Running the prioritizer followed by a priorityScoreFilter will remove genes which are least likely to contribute to the phenotype defined in hpoIds, this will dramatically reduce the time and memory required to analyze a genome.
+0.501 is a good compromise to select good phenotype matches and the best protein-protein interactions hits using the hiPhive prioritizer. **TODO add different priority types** Example `priorityScoreFilter: {priorityType: HIPHIVE_PRIORITY, minPriorityScore: 0.501}`

-#variantEffectFilter: {remove: [SYNONYMOUS_VARIANT]},
+variantEffectFilter:
+: If you are interested only in specific functional classes of variants you can define a set of classes you want to remove from the output.
+Variant effects are generated by [Jannovar](http://charite.github.io/jannovar/).
+Jannovar uses [Sequence Ontology (SO)](http://www.sequenceontology.org/) terms and are listed in their [manual](http://jannovar.readthedocs.io/en/master/var_effects.html).
+Example `variantEffectFilter: {remove: [SYNONYMOUS_VARIANT]}`

+regulatoryFeatureFilter:
-#regulatoryFeatureFilter removes all non-regulatory non-coding variants over 20Kb from a known gene.
+: If set it removes all non-regulatory non-coding variants over 20Kb from a known gene. **TODO if set with empty {}, then it is active?
+What happen with variants over 20kb if you remove this filter?Are they are accosiated with genes in their TAD?
+This will be important to describe because of the TAD model** Example `regulatoryFeatureFilter: {}`

-regulatoryFeatureFilter: {},
-#knownVariantFilter: {}, #removes variants represented in the database
+knownVariantFilter:
+: Removes variants represented in the databases set by the option **frequencySources**.
+E.g. if you define `frequencySources: [THOUSAND_GENOMES]` every variant with an RS number will be removed.
+We do not recommend this option on recessive diseases.
+Example `knownVariantFilter: {}`

-frequencyFilter: {maxFrequency: 1.0},
+frequencyFilter:
+: Frequency cutoff of a variant.
+Frequencies are derived from the databases defined by option **frequencySources**.
+The value is in percent!
+We recommend a value below 5.0% depending on the disease.
+Example `frequencyFilter: {maxFrequency: 1.0}`

-pathogenicityFilter: {keepNonPathogenic: true},
+pathogenicityFilter:
-#inheritanceFilter and omimPrioritiser should always run AFTER all other filters have completed
-#they will analyse genes according to the specified modeOfInheritance above- UNDEFINED will not be analysed.
+: **TODO** Example `pathogenicityFilter: {keepNonPathogenic: true}`

-inheritanceFilter: {},
+inheritanceFilter:
-#omimPrioritiser isn't mandatory.
+: **inheritanceFilter** and **omimPrioritiser** should always run AFTER all other filters have completed.
+They will analyze genes according to the specified **modeOfInheritance** above.
+If set to `UNDEFINED` no filtering will be done.
+You can read more in the [Jannovar inheritance documentation](http://jannovar.readthedocs.io/en/master/ped_filters.html) how exactly this filter works.
+Example: `inheritanceFilter: {}`

-omimPrioritiser: {}
+omimPrioritiser:
-#Other prioritisers: Only combine omimPrioritiser with one of these.
-#Don't include any if you only want to filter the variants.
-#hiPhivePrioritiser: {},
-# or run hiPhive in benchmarking mode:
-#hiPhivePrioritiser: {diseaseId: 'OMIM:101600', candidateGeneSymbol: FGFR2, runParams: 'human,mouse,fish,ppi'},
-#phenixPrioritiser: {}
+: **inheritanceFilter** and **omimPrioritiser** should always run AFTER all other filters have completed.
+Other prioritizers: Only combine **omimPrioritiser** with one of the next filters. **TODO What das this filter do?
+Is it about recessive/dominant genes vs given inheritance?
+Maybe we should rename it because of OMIM license stuff.** Example `omimPrioritiser: {}`

+hiPhivePrioritiser:
+: **TODO describe** Don't include **hiPhivePrioritiser** if you only want to filter the variants or run hiPhive in benchmarking mode. **TODO what is the benchmark mode?**.
+Using the default `hiPhivePrioritiser: {}` is the same as `hiPhivePrioritiser: {runParams: 'human,mouse,fish,ppi'}`.
+Example `hiPhivePrioritiser: {diseaseId: 'OMIM:101600', candidateGeneSymbol: FGFR2, runParams: 'human,mouse,fish,ppi'}`

+phenixPrioritiser:
+: **TODO describe this** Example `phenixPrioritiser: {}`

+exomeWalkerPrioritiser:
-#exomeWalkerPrioritiser: {seedGeneIds: [11111, 22222, 33333]}
+: **TODO describe this** Example `exomeWalkerPrioritiser: {seedGeneIds: [11111, 22222, 33333]}`
-]

 ## Output options section

+outputPassVariantsOnly:
+: Can be `true` or `false`. **TODO**

+numGenes:
+: Maximum number of genes listed in the results.
+If set to `0` all are listed.
+In most cases a limit of `50` is good.

+outputPrefix:
+: Specify the path/filename without an extension and this will be added according to the **outputFormats** option.
+If unspecified this will default to the following: `{exomiserDir}/results/input-vcf-name-exomiser-results.html`.
+Alternatively, specify a fully qualified path only. e.g. `/users/jules/exomes/analysis`.

+outputFormats:
+: Array to define the output formats. can be `[TSV-GENE]`, `[TSV-VARIANT]`, `[VCF]` or any combination like `[TSV-GENE, TSV-VARIANT, VCF]`.
+Output formats are described in this publication[^1].

+[^1]: Smedley, Damian, et al. "Next-generation diagnostics and disease-gene discovery with the Exomiser." *Nature protocols* 10.12 (2015): 2004-2015.

 ## Choose filters